Dublin Tours & Holidays

 No Dublin holiday is complete without a tour of the Guinness Storehouse.

 Here you can learn about the history and production methods behind one of Ireland’s most loved exports, as well as getting a taste of the dark nectar as it was supposed to be sipped.

 Stroll down Temple Bar, a street rammed with pubs you can try local brews in, as well as some traditional Irish food.
 If you’re lucky, there’ll even be some folk music to really set the scene.

 Traditional Irish dishes that are popular in Dublin include Irish stew (usually made with beef or lamb), boiled bacon and cabbage, boxty (potato pancakes), and colcannon (mashed potato with kale or cabbage and butter).
 Soda bread and smoked salmon are also popular.
-That being said, international cuisine is very popular in Dublin, particularly Chinese, Italian, Thai and Indian.

 First trip to Dublin?
 Here are a few questions you might have.